tiagomanunes/mdfindings2reptor/README.md

 * https://example.com/q=alert(1)
 ```

-Note that for the `title`, `summary`, `impact` and `recommendation` we directly use the text, while for `references` and `affected_components` we will attempt to parse list items (supporting both `- ` and `* ` list formats).
+Note that for the `title`, `summary`, `impact` and `recommendation` the script will directly use the text, while for `references` and `affected_components` it will attempt to parse list items (supporting both `- ` and `* ` list formats).

-When you're done with your findings, time to convert them to JSON!
+When you're done writing your findings, time to convert them to JSON!

 ### 4: Run the script
 Lets see some examples.

-If you just want to process a bunch of findings and get prompted for any issues:
+If you just want to process a bunch of findings:
 ```
 $ python3 mdfindings2reptor.py /path/*.md
 ```

 If the script needs to check with you before doing something it might regret (like overwriting existing JSON files, or proceeding despite one bad markdown file), it will ask.
+The aggregated file containing all the findings (`aggregated_findings.json`) will be created in your current working directory.
+Individual JSON files, one for each Markdown file, will be created in the same directory where their counterpart was found.

-If you have all your findings in a tree structure, want to handle them all, don't care about any previously generated JSON files, and want the world to stop if any of them are not completely filled-in or fail to be processed for some reason:
+If you have all your findings in a tree structure, want to handle them all, don't care about overwriting any previously generated JSON files, and want the world to stop if any of them are not completely filled-in or fail to be processed for some reason:
 ```
 $ python3 mdfindings2reptor.py /path/to/findings/ --recurse --overwrite --strict
 ```